Enalean/tuleap-documentation-en/languages/en/administration-guide/files-structure.rst

 for files, while directories are user and group writable (rwxrwxr-x).
 This is defined by CVS and must not be touched.

-By default CVS servers on Tuleap are configured to perform all transactions through the pserver protocol.
+By default, CVS servers on Tuleap are configured to perform all transactions through the pserver protocol.
 Tuleap can be tuned to use the ssh tunnelling protocol.